-Article E. Translation
+Article E. Translation and Interpretation Services

-A Neighborhood Council service area in which a [5%, 10%, 20%?] segment of the population belongs to a non English-speaking group is required to give notice, provide election material, and arrange for interpretation services at meetings where election information is provided, in the appropriate language.
+A Neighborhood Council, service area in which a [5%, 10%, 20%, recognized?] segment of the population belongs to a is monolingual non-English speaking, group is required to give notice, provide election material, arrange for interpretation services at meetings where election information is provided and at the election itself, in the appropriate language(s).

-Article PART F. Elections Procedures Template
+Article F. Elections Procedures Template

-DONE will furnish each Neighborhood Council with an Election Procedures Template, included here as Exhibit I, which may be used to assist in the development of election procedures.
+DONE will furnish each Neighborhood Council with an Election Procedures Template, included here as Exhibit I, which may be utilized to assist in the development of the Election Procedures to be used in the Neighborhood Council's governing board member election.